 Feeling a little stir-crazy?
 Every winter brings with it a housebound lifestyle, especially in northern locales, and sometimes it feels like hibernation-mode won’t ever end.
 The urge for a change of scenery can be strong, even if the weather isn’t especially accommodating to spending time outdoors!

 If every weekend brings an intense longing for cider adventures, you’re in luck: Craft cider goes hand-in-hand with outdoorsy lifestyles, and plenty of cideries have been hard at work creating safe outdoor spaces to keep guests comfy, even in the depths of winter.
-Before you head out, make sure you’ve thoroughly read through the cidery’s guidelines/rules, and don’t forget your mask and a blanket!
+Before you head out, make sure you’ve thoroughly read through the cidery’s guidelines/rules, and don’t forget a blanket!